authelia/authelia/docs/content/en/configuration/identity-providers/openid-connect/clients.md

 | [token_endpoint_auth_method](#token_endpoint_auth_method) |  `private_key_jwt`  | `RS256` |
 | [token_endpoint_auth_method](#token_endpoint_auth_method) | `client_secret_jwt` | `HS256` |

-### public_keys
+### jwks_uri

+{{< confkey type="string" required="situational" >}}

+*__Important Note:__ the URL given in this value MUST be resolvable by Authelia and MUST present a certificate signed by a certificate trusted by your environment.
+It is beyond our intentions to support anything other than this.*

+The fully qualified, `https` scheme, and appropriately signed URI for the JWKs endpoint that implements [RFC7517 Section 5](https://datatracker.ietf.org/doc/html/rfc7517#section-5).This is mutually exclusive with [jwks](#jwks), meaning they must not be configured at the same time.
+It's recommended that you configure this option to account for key rotation instead of [jwks](#jwks).

-This section configures the trusted JSON Web Keys or JWKS for this registered client.
-This can either be static values (recommended) or a URI using the `https` scheme.
-This section is situational required.
+This option or the [jwks](#jwks) option configures the trusted JSON Web Keys or JWKs for this registered client.
+This section is situationally required.
 These are used to validate the [JWT] assertions from clients.

 Required when the following options are configured: